infinie-games/infinie-games/README.md

 Usage

 You may use this code for any of your needs (Making the site unblocked ext) You must give creddit and keep the credits open though.
+You are not alowed to take our code then rebrand the site, unless I give permisiion (ask me on discord; Chill#0960), thank you for understanding.
 Thats it

 # The future of axis is here!
 We have made our site super hard to block by making it run on about:blank! go to the links below for the Future of axis!